xuwei-k/flyway-sbt/README.md

 ```

 Note that the `flywayTarget` setting has been disabled due to [this bug](https://github.com/flyway/flyway/issues/1919).

+## Maintenance
+This repository is a community project and not officially maintained by the Flyway Team at Redgate.
+This project is looked after only by the open source community.
+Community Maintainers are people who have agreed to be contacted with queries for support and maintenance.

 ### Building and testing
 Build and testing uses `sbt` and it's plugin [testing framework](http://www.scala-sbt.org/1.x/docs/Testing-sbt-plugins.html).